tiffanyposs/understandingJS/README.md

   * **Execution Phase** - This is when the code actually runs.
 * **Expression** - a unit of code that results in a value.
 * **First Class Functions** - Everything you can do with other types you can do with functions.
 Assign variables, pass them around, create them on the fly.
+* **Inheritance** - One object gets access to the properties and methods of another object
 * **Immutable** - It cannot be changed.
 * **Invocation** - Running a function
 * **Lexical Environments** - Where something sits physically in the code you write.
 This exists in programming languages that it matters where something is located in  your code.